skipto-landmarks-headings/browser-extension/NOTES.md

 1. Sends the message `id: cleanup` to the `content` script, which triggers the removal of all the `data-skipto` attributes from the web page DOM.

-The `id: cleanup` message prevents incorrect correlations of menuitems to DOM elements in the case where the user changes the headings level configuration while remaining on the same web page.
+The removal of all `data-skipto` attributes from the web page DOM is needed for the case when the user has opened the SkipTo menu and then changes the headings level configuration while remaining on the same web page.
+When the `SkipTo` button is reactivated, causing a new menu to be constructed, if `data-skipto` attributes with previously generated `dataId` values remain in the DOM, the correspondence between the `dataId` values in the menuitems for heading elements in the web page will no longer be correct.

 ## Build Notes